 Using a mobile device, such as a smartphone or tablet, to provide Internet access to other Wi-Fi-enabled devices is referred to as tethering.
-This process may be achieved via a mobile data connection, physical connection to a computer using a USB cable, as well as over Wi-Fi and Bluetooth.
-Many smartphones have the tethering capability built-in while others require a special app or don't have it at all.
+The act of tethering your smartphone or tablet creates a Wi-Fi hotspot, which other devices can connect to like any other Wi-Fi signal.
+Many smartphones have the tethering capability built-in, while others require a special app or don't have it at all.

 Are there charges?